lukemaxwell/proxytools/README.md

 # Proxytools

+Utilities finding and testing public web proxies.

-A command line tool for finding and testing public web proxies.
+Proxytools offers both a command line interface and Python library to support mining and testing open web proxies.

+Meant for research purposes only.

 ## Installation